HEASC Resource Center

 - Lifetime Product Liability - A Model for a Future - Brian Yeoman, "NAEB Journal", Nov 1997

-The NIRSA Commission for Sustainable Communities (CSC), co-chaired by Pam Su, Sonoma State University and Tom Kirch, Oregon State University, was constituted in December of 2011.
+The NIRSA Commission for Sustainable Communities (CSC), co-chaired by Pam Su, San Francisco State University and Tom Kirch, Oregon State University, was constituted in December of 2011.
 The Commission created a sustainability model and list of questions for collegiate recreation professionals about their sustainability habits and goals, and a "Why and Why Now" framework showing why NIRSA should be engaged in these issues.
 The work of the commission continues to help NIRSA embed sustainability into the culture of the association and its professional, student, institutional and associate members.

 - Campus Recreation: Bold Partners in Sustainability (2011) (presentation)

 - Choices with Purpose: How Your Purchases Can Positively Impact Sustainability (2011) (webinar)